haritiwari4/NorthLadder-Assignmenet/README.md

 Install the dependencies:
-bash
-Copy code
-cd pms
-npm install
+run command: npm install
 Start the server:
-bash
-Copy code
-npm start
+run command: npm start

 The server will start running at http://localhost:3000.

 API Endpoints